stfnmangini/BiologicalSimulation-with-SimPy/README.md

 * A *Forest* is the natural environment where the living creatures, called *Blobs*, live.
 The simulation is divided into days, and each day has a _daylight_ and _nighttime_ period.
 During _daylight_ the Blobs goes searching for food, while during _nighttime_ they go to sleep and wait for the next day to begin.

 * The *Blob* is the living creature populating the *Forest*.
 Each Blob goes searching for food during daylight, and rest during nighttime.
 The Blob has to eat a minimum amount of food each day to survive, otherwise it dies.
+The process of finding food takes a random time, and after the Blob found and ate the food, it rests for a while before going hunting again.